RUMAH-PETAni/DIAGRAM/public/story-en.md

 The process was far from easy.
 Long debates, exhausting participatory mapping, and endless technical training tested our patience.
 But slowly, hope began to grow.

-Finally, on **December 19, 2019**,  the Ministry of Environment and Forestry issued a **Community Forest Utilization Permit (IUPHKm)**  for Gapoktanhut Lestari Sejahtera.
+Finally, on **December 19, 2019**,  the Ministry of Environment and Forestry issued a **Community Forest Permit (IUPHKm)**  for Gapoktanhut Lestari Sejahtera.
 That day, I saw faces filled with hope.
 But I knew — the permit was not the end, only the beginning:  a doorway to new challenges Maintaining commitment, nurturing trust, and building independence.

 <p align="center">
   <img src="/planting.png" alt="planting" width="600" class="rounded-4xl"/>